Pipiriki

 Pipiriki is a settlement in New Zealand, on the east bank of the Whanganui River, due west of the town of Raetihi and 79 km upriver from Whanganui; it was originally on the opposite bank.
-It is the home of Ngāti Kura, a hapū of the Ngāti Ruanui iwi.
-It is also the location of the Paraweka Marae of the hapū Ngāti Kurawhatia of the iwi Te Āti Haunui-a-Pāpārangi.
+It is the location of the Paraweka Marae of the hapū Ngāti Kurawhatia of the iwi [e Āti Haunui-a-Pāpārangi.

 In the 1840s Pipiriki was a large stockaded settlement, the second largest on the Whanganui River, consisting of eight pā with a total population of 250–300.
 Wheat was a major crop from 1848 onward, and the water-powered Kaukore flour mill was built in 1854.
 In 1865 three redoubts across the river were besieged for several weeks by Pai Mārire warriors.

 Pipiriki was an important part of the riverboat trade in the 1890s–1920s, marking a major stop for paddle steamers making the 11-hour journey from Whanganui.

 There are four marae in the Pipiriki area affiliated with local iwi and hapū: